The-incrEDIBLLE/Lettuce-chat/lettuce-chat/README.md

 ## User Stories
 * USER
-    * I want an intuitive U/I that is easily understood (with instructions on using the app)
+    * I want an intuitive UI that is easily understood (with instructions on using the app)
     * I want a visually appealing site.
     * I want to meet up with people and eat/drink/etc.
     * I want to be able to chat before I meet up.